 General Relativity.
 One of the largest classical relativity groups anywhere in the world.
 Their research is focussed on Einstein's classical theory and its applications to astrophysics with particular interest in the modelling of gravitational-wave sources, and the dynamics of black holes and neutron stars.

 Mathematical Modelling.
-Strong interests in applications of mathematics to medicine and biotechnology, industrial modelling, design of experiments and asymptotics.
-The group participates in international industrial study groups that provide a rich source of important practical problems.
+Strong interests in applications of mathematics to medicine and biology and in asymptotics.

 Mathematical Optical Physics.
 Research covers a wide range of areas, from fundamental wave phenomena and quantum systems to liquid crystals, ultracold atomic gases, quantum optics and nanofabricated metamaterials.